Linaro/lava/doc/v2/writing-multinode.rst

 HERE.
 Remember, you'll need specific hardware devices for this to work.

-Controlling synchronisation from the dispatcher
+Controlling synchronization from the dispatcher
 ===============================================

 The MultiNode protocol *also* provides support for using the MultiNode API